CR7 hints he is leaving Al-Nassr after trophyless spell in Saudi: "It's over"

 Ronaldo drops cryptic message about his future with Al-Nassr

-Yet, it wasn’t his goal that stole the headlines, but rather a brief social media post that surfaced less than an hour after full-time.
+It wasn’t his goal that stole the headlines, but a brief social media post that surfaced less than an hour after full-time.

 “This chapter is over.
 The story?
 Still being written.
 Grateful to all,” Ronaldo wrote on X (formerly Twitter), leaving many to interpret the message as a farewell to Al-Nassr.